 How to initiate the Formal Rent Negotiation Process

 It is important to initiate the Formal Rent Negotiation Process in order to fully access the range of protections noted above.
 And we recommend that tenants insist on engaging in this process if the landlord/agent refuses to engage with you properly about a rent reduction.
 Remember, you can ask for a rent waiver, and the negotiations are not limited to a rent deferral.
-(See also: COVID-19 Guide: What should I do if I can’t pay my full rent? [link covid19/manage-my-rent]) NSW Fair Trading has set Guidelines for rent negotiations and they clearly state that negotiations must be taken seriously, and are not limited to deferrals.
+(See also: COVID-19 Guide: What should I do if I can’t pay my full rent?)
+NSW Fair Trading has set Guidelines for rent negotiations and they clearly state that negotiations must be taken seriously, and are not limited to deferrals.

 You can initiate the Fair Trading Formal Rent Negotiation Process online using this Application form.

 There are five sections to this Application.
 We recommend that you print out each section as you go so that you do not lose any important information.